xlwings/xlwings/docs/pro/server/officejs_addins.rst

 Introduction to Office.js add-ins
 ---------------------------------

 Office.js add-ins are web apps that can interact with Excel.
-In its simplest form, they consist of just two files:
+In their simplest form, they consist of just two files:

 * **Manifest XML file**: This is a configuration file that is loaded in Excel (either manually during development or via the add-in store for production).
 It defines the Ribbon buttons and includes the URL to the backend/web server.
-* **HTML file**: The HTML file has to be served by a web server and defines either a visible *task pane* or *commands* that are directly linked to Ribbon buttons.
-There are more possibilities than just task panes and commands (see the `official documentation <https://learn.microsoft.com/en-us/office/dev/add-ins/overview/office-add-ins>`_), but we'll ignore them for the purpose of this introduction.
+* **HTML file**: The HTML file has to be served by a web server and defines the layout and functionality of the *task pane* as well as *commands* (commands are functions that are directly linked to Ribbon buttons).

 To get a better understanding about how the simplest possible add-in works (without Python or xlwings), have a look at the following repo: `<https://github.com/xlwings/officejs-helloworld>`_.
 Follow the repo's README to load the add-in in development mode, a process that is called *sideloading*.